Duration

 Horse Trekking

 Day 4.
 Experience Mongolia like a true nomad as you saddle up and ride across the vast steppe.
-We will be joined by our nomadic host who will take care of the horses as well as teach us how to ride like a true nomad on our journey.
+We will be joined by our nomadic host who will take care of the horses and teach us how to ride like a true nomad on our journey.
 The Mongolian steppe is the land of horses and this landscape is absolute heaven to ride.

 Eagle Festival

-The Kazak Eagle Hunters Festival is an annual event held at the beginning of October every year.
-The festival celebrates Kazak culture and heritage by holding competitions in lure-based and timed eagle-handling events with specially trained Golden Eagles, showing off the skills both of the birds and their trainers.
-Prizes are awarded for speed, agility and accuracy, as well as for the best traditional dress.
+The Kazak Eagle Hunters Festival is an annual event held at the end of September and beginning of October every year.
+The festival celebrates Kazak culture and heritage by holding competitions in retrieval and mock hunt eagle-handling events.
+With specially trained Golden Eagles, showing off their natural hunting ability with their trainers.
+Prizes are awarded for speed, agility and technique, as well as for the best traditional dress.

 Tour Details

 Temperature in Sep to Oct: The day and night time temperatures in Mongolia drop quite quickly after the end of summer and temperatures can vary widely between days.
-The range can be +5°C to +25°C in the day and -5°C to +12°C at night.
-Make sure you come prepared by bringing plenty of layers of warm clothes and suitable sleeping equipment.
+The range can be 0°C to +17°C in the day and -5°C to +8°C at night.
+The range can sometimes be lower during the Eagle festival as we are in the Altai mountains and due to the altitude (around 2000m to 2500m) the temperature can drop.
+We advise you to come prepared by bringing plenty of warm clothes and suitable sleeping equipment.
 Mongolia is the Land of Blue Sky with low annual rainfall most of which occurs in June, July and August.
-September and October see far less rainfall but best to come prepared just in case.
+September and October see far less rainfall but come prepared just in case.

-Ger camping: The traditional Mongolian yurt is called a Ger.
-When near towns or settlements we will be staying in Ger camps which often provide running water and on occasion clothes washing services although this is not a guarantee.
-The Ger is the perfect home for a nomad because it can be taken down and erected extreamly quickly.
+Ger camping: The traditional Mongolian tent is called a Ger.
+When near towns or settlements we will be staying in Ger camps which often provide running water and on occasion showers and clothes washing services although this is not a guarantee.
+The Ger is the perfect home for a nomad because it can be taken down and erected extremely quickly.
 They provide enough space for a family and are well-insulated.
 A single wood burner can make one feel like a sauna if the logs are piled on enough and provide a family with a place to cook.

-Temperatures and Weather: Mongolia is known as “The Land of Blue Sky” due to its low annual rainfall and its affinity for beautifully blue cloudless skies.
-The weather can change quickly however and the summer months of June, July and August do see more rainfall so we still recommend waterproofs as we will be spending a lot of time outdoors.
+Temperatures and Weather: Mongolia is known as “The Land of Blue Sky” due to its low annual rainfall and fondness for beautifully blue cloudless skies.
+Saying this the weather can change quickly and the summer months of June, July and August do see more rainfall so we still recommend waterproofs as we will be spending a lot of time outdoors.
 More often than not the weather is glorious but best be prepared.
-Daytime temperatures during the summer range between 20℃ and 30℃ but the nights can get cold and they can range as much as 5℃ to 20℃.
-The lower temperatures tend to occur early (May-June) and late in the season (August-September) and altitude is a factor.
+Daytime temperatures during the summer range between 15℃ and 26℃ but the nights can get cold and they can range as much as 5℃ to 18℃.
+The lower temperatures tend to occur (May-June) and late in the season (August-September) and altitude is a factor.
 We recommend bringing a four-season sleeping bag and roll mat with you in case the nights do get chilly.
 We often bring extra bedding for anyone who does get cold but please do not rely on this.

 Horse Riding: Riding experience is not necessary.
-A sense of adventure and a can-do attitude is all you need.
-Our local nomadic guides are expert horse handlers and have a wealth of knowledge to keep you safe during the ride and instruct you on your riding style.
+A sense of adventure and a can-do attitude is more important.
+Our local nomadic guides are expert horse handlers and have a wealth of knowledge to keep you safe during the ride.
 If you tire of riding we have a support vehicle on hand which will carry all our equipment and pick you up should you require it.
 We aim to ride for about 6 hours a day and cover about 20-30km which may sound like a lot but is easily achievable even for beginners at a horse-walking pace.
 For more experienced riders there is plenty of opportunity to explore the surrounding wilderness and we always hire some extra local guides so you can break off and feel the wind in your hair if you choose.

 Nature ♦♦♦♦◊